Larry Persily

 Larry Persily at Skagway News office in May 2019.

 Larry Persily (born October 10, 1951) is a newspaper publisher and former Federal Coordinator of the Alaska Natural Gas Transportation Projects 2010–2015.
 The office was charged with coordinating federal agency responses to private-sector efforts to develop a natural gas pipeline from Alaska's North Slope to supply the North American market.
 The Federal Coordinator is nominated with advice and consent of the Senate by the President of the United States.
 He was nominated by Barack Obama on December 9, 2009, and was confirmed by the United States Senate on March 10, 2010.
 The office closed down in 2015 as the private companies turned their attention to a gas export project instead.

 Persily graduated from Purdue University in 1972 with a BA in journalism.
 While at Purdue he was a senior editor during the controversial years when the Purdue Exponent student newspaper became independent of university administration control.

 He moved from Chicago to Alaska in May 1976 when he and his wife, Leslie Murray, purchased the weekly newspaper in Wrangell.
-The couple ran the Wrangell Sentinel for about eight years before selling the newspaper and moving to Juneau, AK.
+The couple ran the Wrangell Sentinel for about eight years before selling the newspaper and moving to Juneau.
 Both continued in journalism until Murray died in a car accident in 1987.